-It is common for entrepreneurs and new business persons to have very high expectations of their businesses in the beginning.
+It is common for entrepreneurs and new business persons to have very high expectations of their businesses in the beginning it should have reserve money in times of difficulties.
 They are often excited about how they will uniquely market the business and provide customers with something they have not tried before.
 A practical entrepreneur will look at both sides, the positive and negative.
 While there is nothing wrong with keeping your expectations high, it’s the “hope for the best and prepares for the worst” that seems to work more in life, both professional and personal.

 So, it does not matter how unique your product is or how perfectly you have designed a plan to approach your target audience; you will always need some cash in reserve for the hard times.
 The more important question is “how much money should you have in reserve for a small business?”